-At 1.4-millionft2 and $1.6bn, the Seattle Convention Center Summit Building (SCCS) expansion project is the single largest construction effort in Seattle history.
-Working in collaboration with Seattle’s LMN Architects, the addition will double SCCS's current capacity and introduce a new 30-story residential tower and 16-story office building, along with a number of public spaces.
-Developer Pine Street Group estimates that the new expansion will generate as many as 2,300 new jobs and bring the city an additional $200m in visitor spending.
-Located in the heart of downtown, the SCCS addition will transform several under-utilised blocks into a thriving mixed-use district and improve connections between Capitol Hill and the waterfront.
+At 1.5-million ft2, Seattle Convention Center’s (SCC) additional building, Summit, is the single largest construction effort in Seattle history.
+Working in collaboration with Seattle’s LMN Architects, the addition project doubles SCC's current capacity and will introduce a new 30-story residential tower and 16-story office building, along with a number of public spaces.
+Developer Pine Street Group estimates that the expansion will generate as many as 2,300 new jobs and bring the city an additional $200m in visitor spending.
+Located in the heart of downtown, the project has transformed several under-utilized blocks into a thriving mixed-use district and improves connections between Capitol Hill and the waterfront.

-Arup is performing mechanical, electrical and plumbing engineering and fire/code consulting for the SCCS addition, which started construction in 2018.
-The new facility is scheduled to open in 2023.
+Arup performed mechanical, electrical and plumbing engineering and fire/code consulting for the SCC addition, which started construction in 2018 and opened to the public in early 2023.

-The SCCS expansion is intended to achieve new national benchmarks in convention center sustainability.
+The SCC expansion has achieved new national benchmarks in convention center sustainability.
+The project is targeting LEED Gold and has been awarded the Vision Award for Water by the Seattle 2030 District.
 To help the project meet these goals, our MEP experts worked closely with the design team to develop systems that redefine performance standards.

 2,300projected new jobs created